First-Class Functions

 }

-The program begins with the function addMe (line 8 - 10), the function object AddMe (line 12 - 23), the lambda function (line 45 and 51), and the generic lambda function in line 59, 63, and 64.
-The purpose of the program is to concatenate in different ways the strings of the vector myString (line 27) with the help of the algorithm std::accumulate.
-Therefore, it is quite comfortable that std::accumulate is a higher-order function (wait for my next post) and can accept first-class functions.
-I use a function pointer, a function object and a (generic) lambda function as the first-class function.
+The program begins with the function addMe (line 8 – 10), the function object AddMe (line 12 – 23), the lambda function (line 45 and 51), and the generic lambda function in line 59, 63, and 64.
+The program’s purpose is to concatenate the strings of the vector myString (line 27) in different ways with the help of the algorithm std::accumulate.
+Therefore, it is pretty comfortable that std::accumulate is a higher-order function (wait for my next post) and can accept first-class functions.
+I use a function pointer, a function object, and a (generic) lambda function as the first-class function.

 I apply in line 29 the function pointer addMe.
-The function object AddMe and AddMe(:) (line 35 and 39) are more comfortable to use because I can parametrize the glue between the strings.
-The lambda functions offer the same comfort (line 45 and 51).
+The function objects AddMe and AddMe(:) (lines 35 and 39) are more comfortable to use because I can parametrize the glue between the strings.
+The lambda functions offer the same comfort (lines 45 and 51).
 In particular, the lambda function lambdaFunc uses a copy of the variable glue (line 49).
 Therefore, the lambda function is a closure.
 The generic lambda function [glue](auto fir, auto sec){ return fir + glue + sec; }) (line 59) is the most interesting one.
-As closure, they also use the variable glue.
+As closure, they also use variable glue.
 I apply the generic lambda function lambdaFuncGeneric to a std::vector<std::string> (line 27) and a std::vector<int> (line 69).
-In case of std::vector<int> the result is 55.
+In the case of std::vector<int>, the result is 55.

 In the end, the output of the program.